Extensions of k-regulous functions from two-dimensional varieties: Introduction

-Lastly we improve Corollary $2.14.$ in \cite{regular_after_blowingups} under the assumption on the dimension being equal to two: \begin{thmABC}{B} Let $m,l\geq 0$.
-Let $X$ be a non-singular irreducible affine variety of dimension $2$ and let $f\in\RR^k(X)$ be written as a fraction $f=\frac{p}{q}$ for $p,q\in\RR(X)$.
+Lastly we significantly improve \cite[Corollary 2.14]{regular_after_blowingups} under the assumption on the dimension being equal to two: \begin{thmABC}{B} Let $m,l\geq 0$.
+Let $X$ be a non-singular irreducible affine variety of dimension $2$ and let $f\in\RR^k(X)$ be written as a fraction $f=\frac{p}{q}$ with $p,q\in\RR(X)$.
 Then

-\end{thmABC} The result does not seem to admit any important applications, although we find it quite surprising how high this class of smoothness is.
+\end{thmABC} The result does not seem to admit any important applications, although it is quite surprising how high this class of smoothness is.